Nationwide Legal Representation: How Our Firm Serves Clients in the U.S. Where Our Attorneys are Not Licensed

 Referrals and Networking

 Beyond our direct legal services, we also engage a robust network.
-We partner with attorneys across other states.
+We partner with attorneys across the states.
 We refer cases to them when we determine we are not in the best position to handle the case or when it serves the interests of our clients.
 We may share fees and remain jointly responsible in such situations, although the other firm takes the lead and handles the majority of the case.
 This collaborative approach broadens our service capability and enriches our firm with diverse legal perspectives, expertise, and experience.

 Comprehensive Legal Representation